Better Days After Bone Cancer

 High school senior Matthew Sanders came to the University of Chicago Medicine Comer Children’s Hospital after experiencing ongoing leg pain.
 Tests revealed a tumor, called osteosarcoma, in the bone just below his left knee.
-Oncologist and sarcoma specialist Navin, Pinto, MD, and orthopaedic surgeon and bone cancer expert Hue Luu, MD, designed a treatment plan to shrink the tumor and surgically remove it while saving Sanders leg.
+A multidisciplinary team designed a treatment plan to shrink the tumor and surgically remove it while saving Sanders' leg.
 Because Sanders is a Jehovah’s Witness, his physicians took extra care to avoid the need for a blood transfusion.
 After successful treatment, Sanders is back at Comer Children’s Hospital, this time as a playroom volunteer.

 Three generations of the Kobek family travel from South Bend, Indiana to the University of Chicago Medicine for reconstructive surgery to treat complex fractures.
 While their medical journey has been challenging, the Kobeks praise their doctor and the hospital staff for providing excellent and compassionate care.
 "We have always sought out the best medical facilities," Alex Kobek said.
 "And the staff at the University of Chicago Medicine is so caring, professional and uplifting.

 Triathlete Regains Her Stride with Minimally Invasive Hip Procedure

 Sara Llibre is back to running and competing in Ironman competitions after having hip preservation surgery at the University of Chicago Medicine.
 Before the surgery, Llibre's right hip hurt so much she could barely run.
 "Our job as hip preservation specialists is to maintain our patient’s natural hip and avoid the need for hip replacement later in life," said Sherwin S. W. Ho, MD, Llibre's orthopaedic surgeon.